opulo-inc/lumenpnp/doc/content/en/docs/electrical/flash-mobo/index.md

 * Check if the USB hub works by connecting devices to other ports.
 This is not an absolute guarantee that the connection to the STM32 works though.
 * Check if all solder joints look fine
-* Check if all voltages are present
+* Check if all necessary voltages are present (Mobo input voltage, 5V rail and 3.3V rail)
-* Keep in mind that blank STM32s should still appear as a USB device, even if they have no firmware loaded onto them
+* Keep in mind that a blank STM32 should still appear as a USB device, even if it has no firmware loaded onto it
 * Check the 8MHz crystal oscillator of the SMT32.
-It's correct operation is important for normal operation of the DFU.
+It's correct operation is important for DFU.
 Wrong frequency and / or incorrect load capacitors can cause issues.
+Use an oscilloscope to probe the signal.
+You should see a smooth sine wave with stable frequency.

 #### **Alternative method to upload:**

 This method requires an ST-Link (V2 Clone or equivalent).
 Additionally you need the software  [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) by ST. This method is a bit more involved and takes longer than just using the DFU mode.

 1. Compile (build) the project normally with PIO

-1. This generates a .bin-file that contains the firmware
+2. This generates a .bin-file that contains the firmware
-2. Connect your board to your ST-Link through the SWD header on board
+3. Connect your board to your ST-Link through the SWD header on board
-3. Start STM32CubeProgrammer
+4. Start STM32CubeProgrammer
-4. Connect to the MCU:
+5. Connect to the MCU:
 {{< container-image path="images/3a1798928d41bb18.png" alt="" >}}

-5. Click on **Open file** and navigate to the **firmware.bin** file in *PROJECT_DIRECTORY/.pio/build/STM32F407VE_black*
+6. Click on **Open file** and navigate to the **firmware.bin** file in *PROJECT_DIRECTORY/.pio/build/STM32F407VE_black*
 {{< container-image path="images/efe1d5f076b9be61.png" alt="" >}}

-6. Click on **Download**.
+7. Click on **Download**.
 This will flash the SMT32F4 with the provided firmware
 {{< container-image path="images/767cc275e3916de2.png" alt="" >}}

-7. Done!
+8. Done!
 Now you just have to disconnect the ST-Link and press Reset on the board (img/3948425b05249e54.png" alt="" >}}

 ## Configure OpenPnP